 - Professor Carol Goforth, University of Arkansas School of Law, Business Planning: Introduction (2017) (previously referenced material from Business Lawyering Skills class).

-- Secretary of State Website
+- Arkansas Secretary of State website

 - Arkansas Small Business Center and Technology Development Center

 - Arkansas Economic Development Commission